 DePauw University recognizes that service dogs can play an important role in facilitating the independence of some individuals with certain disabilities.
 Therefore, an appropriately trained animal, under the control of its partner/handler, may be allowed in campus facilities where animals would typically not be permitted.

 The health and safety of DePauw students, faculty, staff and the service dog is an important concern; therefore, only animals that meet the criteria below will be exempt from the policy that otherwise prohibits animals in living units.

 As defined by Title III of the Americans with Disabilities Act, DePauw University accommodates service dogs.
 A service dog is defined as any dog individually trained to do work or perform tasks for the benefit of an individual with a disability.
 Students with service dogs are permitted to bring their service dog in all areas of a public space, including the private residential space assigned to the student.

-As defined by the Fair Housing Act, DePauw University may allow emotional support animals in residence halls only.
+As defined by the Fair Housing Act, DePauw University may allow emotional support animals in approved living units.
 An emotional support animal's sole function is to provide emotional support or promote emotional well-being.
 A person may be approved for an emotional support animal if:

 a) The person has a documented disability